-3.2 The Personal Control Layer
+3.3 The Personal Control Layer

 The personal control layer may be likened to two parties contracting.
 Both make certain representations and then, based on those representations, they continue to transact.
-Consider a concrete example: An organisation may warrant that it will not disclose the e-mail address to be supplied by the individual to third parties and the individual may warrant that he or she is in fact the owner of the e-mail address to be supplied by him or her.
+Consider a concrete example: An organisation may warrant that it will not disclose the e-mail address to be supplied by the individual to third parties and the individual may warrant that he or she is in fact the owner of the e-mail to be supplied by him or her.
 If the two parties find these terms acceptable, the individual may decide to proceed and indeed supply the other party with his or her e-mail address.

 The task at hand in this section is to consider the relationships between the personal control layer and other layers.
-Since its relationship with the private communications layer has already been considered, the relationships with the identity management and organisational safeguards layers need to be considered.
+Since its relationship with the private communications layer has already been considered, the relationships with the anonymity and organisational safeguards layers need to be considered.

-The personal control and identity management layers may be, but do not have to be used in combination.
+The personal control and anonymity layers may be, but do not have to be used in combination.
 In some cases the individual may decide to interact with another party without any desire to hide her or his identity.
-To demonstrate that personal control and identity management can indeed be used in combination in a meaningful manner, is more complex.
-However, consider Froomkin's [11] observation that anonymity does not imply unlinkability.
-Chadwick [5] notes the extent (by using wigs, make-up and gloves) one has to go to to achieve true anonymity in the real word.
+To demonstrate that personal control and anonymity can indeed be used in combination in a meaningful manner, is more complex.
+However, consider Froomkin's [9] observation that anonymity does not imply unlinkability.
+Chadwick [3] notes the extent (by using wigs, make-up and gloves) one has to go to to achieve true anonymity in the real word.
 In cyberspace one may, based on what is known (or believed) about the other party, decide to go to great lengths - beyond 'passive' anonymity (or even 'passive' pseudonymity) - to create such an alternative persona with the aim of presenting an obfuscating image to the other party.
 In such cases, the individual is likely to obtain information to serve as the basis of his or her decisions (as is the case in P3P), but obtain such information from third parties.
-Also, personal control here is not about deciding what information to present with the created persona to achieve one's privacy goals.
+Also, personal control here is not about deciding what information to entrust the other party with, but deciding how much obfuscating information (and behaviour) to present with the created persona to achieve one's privacy goals.